 She has had multiple publications at her school as well as other gallery events.
-Still learning yet she has started to tattoo lettering, cartoon and neo- traditional designs.
+She is up and coming talent quickly making her mark and is now 6 years in the business.
 She strives to do custom work and loves to do color.
 Kassidy continues to grow in the industry and has come very far in her art and her skill.

 Suffolks Evolution Magazine: